Saturday, October 27, 2018

 That night, everyone was enrolled in the optional dinner/dancing event at a former palace-turned-hotel, as seen below.
 Just like a scene from the film Marigold Hotel.

 We dined under the full moon at candlelit tables.
-A steamy buffet greeted us, the native beer and Californian wine flowed, and everyone wore turbans.
+A steamy buffet greeted us, the domestic beer and Californian wine flowed, and everyone wore turbans.

-Similar to belly dancing, we watched Chari dancing... as precipitously placed flaming urns stayed balanced on their heads.
-Before our trip, our friend, Alastairthe Chief Dance Critic of the NY Timestold us to witness Indian dances... so we were thrilled that we did!
+Similar to belly dancing, we watched Chari Dancing as precipitously placed flaming urns stayed balanced on their heads.
+That folk-dance began in Rajasthan for celebrations of goodness, and the talent originated from women carrying water on their heads.
+Before our trip, our friend, Alastairthe Chief Dance Critic of the NY Timestold us to witness Indian dances, so we were thrilled that we did!
 (Here is a photo of us telling him about it, after we returned to New York).

 After that performance, a young drummer sang creative Indian riffs on popular Western songs.